 A: Responses will vary.
-Possible responses include monitoring weather forecasts and warning people of impending extreme precipitation, having extra umbrellas and shovels available, replacing pavement with plants to improve drainage, adding plants or barriers on hillsides to prevent erosion, having sloped roofs, and cleaning gutters regularly.
+Possible responses include monitoring weather forecasts and warning people of impending extreme precipitation, having extra umbrellas and shovels available, replacing pavement with plants to improve drainage and pollution filtration, adding plants or barriers on hillsides to prevent erosion, having sloped roofs, and cleaning gutters regularly.

-Have students fill in the right column of Mitigation Strategies with the ideas they discuss.
+Have students fill in the right column of Adaptation Strategies with the ideas they discuss.